elixir-cloud-aai/proTES/README.md

 effort at establishing and implementing FAIR data sharing and promoting reproducible data analyses and responsible data handling in the life sciences.

+![proTES-overview][image-protes-overview]
+* The TES task are passed through this proTES gateway, major purpose of this gateway is to inject different middleware logic into TES request.
+* The continuously incoming TES requests are forwarded to the TES instances after appropriate middleware logic is applied.
+Meanwhile, the state of the submitted task is asynchronously tracked using RabbitMQ and Celery workers.
+This approach eliminates the need to wait for the task to complete, allowing us to continue working on other tasks while the previous one is still executing on the main server.
+* At the current state there are 2 kinds of the task distribution middleware available in proTES:
+  * Random distributor : This distributor randomly selects the TES instance from the list of available TES instances and forwards the task to that instance.
+  * Distance based distributor : This distributor selects the TES instance based on the distance between the TES instance and the TES task input location.
+The distance is calculated using the IP address of the TES instance and input location.

 ## Installation

 For production-grade [Kubernetes][res-kubernetes]-based deployment, see